 Detecting Subsurface Voids in Roadways using UAS with Infrared Thermal Imaging

 Thursday, October 20, 2022.
-Link to session recording Link to presentation
+Link to webinar recording Link to presentation

 Link to Final Report from the research study